MichaelBunting/react-context-wrap/README.md

 ## Preface
 This module mostly uses React's built in context functionality, so if you're unfamilliar with how it works, you can see the docs [here](https://reactjs.org/docs/context.html).

 This module uses new ES6/7 feature and while it's transpiled into ES5, I didnt include any polyfills.
-If you plan to support legacy browsers you will need to include your own polyfills.
+If you plan to support legacy browsers you will need to include your own polyfills for `Object.assign`.

 ## Usage
 ### Exports